 - Prolonged stress due to financial hardship, bad relationships or work environment, and other conditions that entail feelings of helplessness

 - Lack of sleep

-- Poor diet and lack of exercise
+- Poor diet (including crash diets and inconsistent nutrition) and lack of exercise

 Adrenal Fatigue Symptoms

 What happens when the adrenal glands stop producing hormones efficiently?
 Every bodily function is affected, and as adrenal hormone levels ebb and flow abnormally, even the normal “get-up-and-go” you get from them disappears.
 Adrenal fatigue symptoms include: (17)

 - Decreased sex drive/libido